Sizing from the Smallest Scales: The Mass of the Milky Way: Introduction

-As an alternate approach to these direct dynamical methods, in this work we constrain the Milky Way's dark matter halo mass through comparison of subhalo kinematics in a suite of high-resolution $N$-body simulations to corresponding observational measures of the Milky Way satellite population from {\it Gaia}.
-Herein, we utilize orbital parameters for the Milky Way satellites, derived primarily from proper motion measurements contained in the early third {\it Gaia} Data Release \citep[EDR3,][]{gaiaedr3, gaiaproj}.
+As an alternate approach to these direct dynamical methods, in this work we constrain the Milky Way's dark matter halo mass through comparison of subhalo kinematics in a suite of high-resolution $N$-body simulations to corresponding observational measures of the Milky Way satellite population using a statistical test to measure the {\it "anti–goodness of fit"} between these data sets.
+Herein, we utilize orbital parameters for the Milky Way satellites, derived primarily from proper motion measurements contained in the early third {\it Gaia} Data Release \citep[EDR3,][]{gaiaedr3, gaiaproj}, subhalo kinematics from the Phat ELVIS suite of Milky Way–like simulations \citep{kelley19} and the Mann–Whitney {\it U} test \citep{mann47}.
 In \S\ref{sec:data}, we discuss our observed tracers of the Milky Way host potential along with the comparison suite of cosmological simulations. \S\ref{sec:analysis} details our primary analysis techniques, while our results are presented in \S\ref{sec:results}.
-In \S\ref{sec:discussion}, we examine various sources of potential systematic errors and points of further discussion, including the impact of satellites associated with the Large Magellanic Cloud, our adopted lower limit for peak subhalo velocity, orbital characteristics, and observational completeness.
+In \S\ref{sec:discussion}, we examine various sources of potential systematic errors and points of further discussion, including the impact of satellites associated with the Large Magellanic Cloud, our adopted lower limit for peak subhalo velocity, orbital characteristics, limitations of our approach, comparisons to previous studies and observational completeness.
 Additionally, in this section we make some predictions for how future observations might impact our results.
 Finally, we summarize in \S\ref{sec:conclusion}.